Smitbafna/FlowRent/README.md

 ## 🧠 How It Works
 - Verification is initiated from the Self mobile app and executed inside a TEE server (trusted execution environment) that submits the proof to your on‑chain endpoint on Celo.
 - Your endpoint is the OApp’s `verifySelfProof` (inherited from `SelfVerificationRoot`).
 It calls the Self Hub on Celo to validate the proof and your policy (e.g., minimum age, exclude country) and normalizes the result for retrieval.
 - After success, your overridden `onVerificationSuccess` hook runs and calls `_lzSend` with a minimal payload.
-LayerZero V2 delivers it to Base (EID 30184), where the receiver persists the verification.
+LayerZero V2 delivers it to Arbitrum (EID 30110), where the receiver persists the verification.

 ```mermaid
 sequenceDiagram